Gang Failure

 all_reduce(model.gradients) # every rank participates, blocks all

-Pipeline parallelism is technically less synchronous (different micro-batches occupy different stages at the same instant), but the gang property still holds: a stage failure starves all downstream stages, the rolling pipeline drains in seconds, and the job halts.
+Pipeline parallelism interleaves stages on different micro-batches but is still fully synchronous at the optimizer step: every micro-batch in the bubble must complete before optimizer.step().
+The gang property still holds: a stage failure stalls every other stage, the rolling pipeline drains, and the job halts.

 What gang failure costs